grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
-<p>WALTruncateFrequency specifies how frequently the WAL truncation process
+<p>WALTruncateFrequency specifies how frequently to run the WAL truncation process.
-should run.
-Higher values causes the WAL to increase and for old series to stay in the WAL for longer, but reduces the chances of data loss when remote_write is failing for longer than the given frequency.</p>
+Higher values cause the WAL to increase and for old series to stay in the WAL longer, but reduces the chance of data loss when remote_write fails for longer than the given frequency.</p>
 </td>
 </tr>
 <tr>